jleagle94/high-energy_notebook_tutorials/fornax_notebooks/csc-fermi-gaia-2mass_cross-match/cxc-fermi-gaia-2mass_cross-match.md

 plt.subplots_adjust(left=0.1, right=0.95, top=0.95, bottom=0.15)
 plt.show()
 ```

+Now we can see a bit more distribution information for the sample including the flux disbtribution along the Galactic plane.

 ## Step 7: Perform a cross-match of the Fermi and CSC Catalogs using ADQL